adobe/aepsdk_flutter/plugins/flutter_aepedgeconsent/README.md

 #### Registering the extension with AEPCore:

- > Note: It is required to initialize the SDK via native code inside your AppDelegate and MainApplication for iOS and Android respectively.
+ > Note: It is required to initialize the SDK via native code inside your AppDelegate (iOS) and MainApplication class (Android).

 As part of the initialization code, make sure that you set the SDK wrapper type to `Flutter` before you start the SDK.